-Set up 3 thick blankets near a wall.
-Allow enough space so that you can lie with your shoulders on the edge of the blankets and your head on the floor about 2 feet from the wall.
+Lie down facing away from the wall with your head on the floor positioned about 2 feet from the wall.
+For added cushioning, you can set up 2 or 3 folded blankets near a wall.
+Allow enough space so that you can lie with your shoulders on the edge of the blankets and your head on the floor.

 Slowly lift your legs up into Salamba Sarvangasana (Supported Shoulderstand) with your hands supporting your low back.
 Then lower your legs back until your feet meet the wall.
 Press your feet into the wall, straighten your legs, and lengthen your back.